Confession of Sin and Call to Worship

-The Absolution, or Remission of sins, to be pronounced by the Minister alone, standing; the people still kneeling.
+If a minister be present, then the Absolution or Remission of sins shall be pronounced by the Minister alone, standing; the people still kneeling.

 GRANT, we beseech thee, merciful Lord, to thy faithful people pardon and peace, that they may be cleansed from all their sins, and serve thee with a quiet mind; through Jesus Christ our Lord.
 Amen.

 Then the Minister shall kneel, and say the Lord's Prayer with an audible voice; the people also kneeling, and repeating it with him, both here, and wheresoever else it is used in Divine Service.

 OUR Father, which art in heaven, Hallowed be thy Name.
 Thy kingdom come.
 Thy will be done in earth, As it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, As we forgive them that trespass against us.
 And lead us not into temptation, But deliver us from evil.
 For thine is the kingdom, The power, and the glory, For ever and ever.
 Amen.

 Answer.
 And our mouth shall show forth thy praise.

 Minister.
 O God, make speed to save us.

 Answer.
 O Lord, make haste to help us.